akashkulkarni1192/Project-Poetry-Generation-using-RNN/README.md

 Implemention
 ------------
 I implemented this in two ways
-* **Simple Recurrent Unit :**  In this model, I used 1 Word embedding layer of size 30 followed by 1 hidden RNN layer of size 30.
+* **Simple Recurrent Unit:**  In this model, I used 1 Word embedding layer of size 30 followed by 1 hidden RNN layer of size 30.
 Once the model is trained, I created an initial word distribution table (which stores the probability of the all the initial word starting the sentence).
 The model then picks a random initial word using this table to generate a line of poetry.
 There were **two limitations** of this model
   * Sentences that were generated are very short, because there are many words whose immediate next word is END i.e the END token was over-represented.
   * Same sentences were generated most of the times, since the probability of the initial words(of any sentence) in the distribution is much higher than other non-initial words
 * **Rated Recurrent Unit:** In this model, I used a rated recurrent unit with a rate matrix insted of simple recurrent unit.
 The **two limitations were solved** in the following ways: